muskaansatsangi/memory-lane-nyt-headlines/README.md

 # Memory Lane NYT Headlines Project

-This project fetches **New York Times headlines** for any date, ranks them by importance, and presents the **Top 10 headlines** in multiple ways:
+This project fetches New York Times headlines for any date, ranks them by importance, and presents the Top 10 headlines in multiple ways:
 - Inside Jupyter Notebook
 - Downloadable as CSV
 - Accessible via a REST API using FastAPI

 ---

 ## Project Overview

-### Part 1: Fetch & Rank Headlines
+### Part 1: Fetch and Rank Headlines
-- Retrieves articles from the **New York Times Archive API**
+- Retrieves articles from the New York Times Archive API
 - Filters results for a chosen date
 - Ranks articles by section (World, U.S., Business, etc.) and article type (News, Front Page)
-- Displays the **Top 10 headlines** in a clear format
+- Displays the Top 10 headlines in a clear format

 ---